osrf/gazebo_tutorials/models/tutorial.md

 capable of describing all aspects of robots, static and dynamic objects, lighting, terrain, and even physics.
 It is used for simulation, visualization, motion planning, and robot control.
 The format of SDF is described by [XML](https://en.wikipedia.org/wiki/XML), which facilitates updates and allows conversion from previous versions.
-Learn how to build a simple model [here](http://gazebosim.org/tutorials?tut=build_model).
+Learn how to programmatically build a simple model [here](http://gazebosim.org/tutorials?tut=build_model).

 #What’s in a model?
 As can be seen [here](http://sdformat.org/spec?ver=1.5&elem=model), models are made up of quite a few components :